Discover here the new flexitime measures in application at Eurocontrol :

 The US made its views known at the consultation meeting on 9.12.19 (the minutes will be published at the beginning of January).
 Today, USB and USEF sent the Director General a joint letter setting out their legal opinion and demanding that this unequal treatment be remedied immediately (see attachment – EN version will follow).

-In order to avoid the proliferation of administrative measures arising from the submission of individual complaints, we propose joining forces and lodging a single collective complaint from all USB members.
+In order to avoid the proliferation of administrative measures arising from the submission of individual complaints, we propose joining forces and lodging a single collective complaint from all USB members to set up this flexitime issue at Eurocontrol.
 This will allow you to avoid having to carefully monitor your own individual complaint with all its complex procedures and mandatory deadlines.

 We are nevertheless, approaching the end of the year, obliged to respect the deadline of 6.2.20 for lodging the complaint.
 This is why in the coming days we will be sending you a form to fill in to join the pre-litigation procedure, which will be initiated mid-January if our management does not resolve the problem between now and 16.1.20 (3rd consultation meeting).